-However, the Law Offices of Ogle, Elrod & Baril, PLLC know about the strict rules involved in bringing a claim against the City of Murfreesboro, which operates the Rover bus system, or Murfreesboro City Schools, which operates its own school buses.
+However, the OEB Law, PLLC know about the strict rules involved in bringing a claim against the City of Murfreesboro, which operates the Rover bus system, or Murfreesboro City Schools, which operates its own school buses.
 Following these requirements means helping you to hold a government entity liable for your damages.

 We Collect Evidence to Support Your Claim

 We must collect significant evidence to show how the bus driver or bus company’s negligence caused your injuries and other damages.
 We collect such information as:

 - Your medical records that detail the severity of your injuries